Manage Your Site and Users

 - Click the X to the right of a user in the list to remove administrator privileges.

-The Site Sponsor is the first site administrator who will configure, setup, and manage the site after it is created.
+The Site Sponsor is the first site administrator who will configure, setup, and manage the site and WebStorms after they are created.

 Set leaderboard points